NEOLAiA-European-Universities-Alliance/NEOview/README.md

 cd public_dashboard/frontend/metabase-dash && npm start
 ```

-The new dashboard will appear as a card on the landing page at `/neoview/` and will open in a new tab at `/neoview/my-new-dashboard`.
+The new dashboard will appear as a card on `/neoview/` and will open in a new tab at `/neoview/my-new-dashboard`.

 ---